TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-14-User-instances.markdown

 A remote computer (instance) on Amazon Web Services has been set up for use in training for each user.
 All instances are identical with the same working environment.
 You should be able to connect from PC, Mac or Linux.
 Please see below for the instructions.

+### Etherpad - Collaborative document
+Here is the link to Etherpad: <a href='https://pad.carpentries.org/jax-microbiome-2018' target='_blank'>https://pad.carpentries.org/jax-microbiome-2018</a>

 ### SSH into the instance

 Open the terminal and type the following command substituting 'ip_address' for the IP address that was assigned to you below.